 The USA does not have a comprehensive federal statutory or regulatory regime governing product liability.
 Rather, each state has its own product liability laws and doctrines derived from statutes or case law.
 As a result, the precise legal theories available to any given plaintiff depend on which state's law applies.
+Federal law compliance can be used, in certain instances, as a defensive doctrine by plaintiffs under the argument that federal law pre-empts contrary or less specific state law.
+The US case law on pre-emption is nuanced and extensive.

 In product liability cases, courts typically apply the law of the home state of the plaintiff.
 Although specifics may differ among the states, the broad principles that govern product liability are generally similar across the USA.
 It is also important to note that the scope of liability depends significantly on the state in which the litigation proceeds.
-This is not just the result of different laws, but because the jury pools' and judges' approaches towards product liability litigation differs widely among the states.
+This is not just the result of different laws, but because the jury pools' and judges' approaches toward product liability litigation differs widely among the states.
 Frequently, plaintiffs' attorneys seek to bring product liability cases in jurisdictions that have gained reputations for plaintiff-favourable verdicts and/or judges.
 As a result of this state-by-state variation, a common key dispute in product liability cases is determining the proper location for the litigation to proceed.